Jenna Black

 I’m a software engineering student and designer who builds practical tools with clean structure and intentional presentation.
 I care about systems that work reliably, but I also care about how they feel to use.
 If something is useful and well-designed, people don’t avoid it.
 They come back to it.

-By day, I run a law office where clarity and precision aren’t optional.
+For the past 8 years I managed a law firm, where clarity and precision weren't optional.
 By night, I build web applications, internal tools, and experimental projects that balance logic, usability, and visual polish.
 I gravitate toward work that’s solid underneath and calm on the surface.
 Thoughtful systems.
 Clean interfaces.
 No unnecessary friction.
+I also really enjoy exploring my creative side by writing short stories and working on this website portfolio.

 A Little Bit About Me

-My approach blends structure, usability, and visual design.
-I think about workflows, edge cases, and what happens after launch, but I also care about typography, spacing, and first impressions.
+My approach blends structure, ease of use, and visual design.
+I think about workflows, types of cases, and what happens after launch, but I also care about typography, spacing, and first impressions.
 Presentation isn’t decoration.
-It’s part of how a system communicates and earns trust.
+It matters.
+First impressions really can be everything.
+It’s part of how anything, human or inanimate, communicates and earns trust.

 I’m especially interested in web development and internal tools where thoughtful design quietly improves daily work.
 I value clarity, maintainability, and interfaces that feel deliberate rather than bloated.
 I’m currently seeking junior or entry-level roles where I can grow as an engineer while contributing strong organization, design instincts, and attention to detail.